nyeager16/InputQuest/README.md

-# InputQuest: Learn Language with Comprehensible Input
+# InputQuest: Learn with Comprehensible Input

 **InputQuest** is a web-based language learning platform built for learners of the **Polish language**, leveraging the **Comprehensible Input** approach.
 The app intelligently integrates spaced repetition, YouTube-sourced content, and AI-generated comprehension questions to help users build lasting vocabulary and real-world fluency.

 ---

-## 🚀 Features
+## Features

 - **Vocabulary Tracking & Retention**
   Uses a **Spaced Repetition System (SRS)** to strengthen long-term memory of vocabulary.